Skip to main content

 • Disorders associated with small cryptic (not microscopically visible) gains or losses or genetic material

-If a microdeletion syndrome or mosaicism is suspected, please call Quest Genomics Client Services at 866-GENE-INFO to discuss this case with a genetic counselor prior to sending the specimen to best assure that the correct tests are ordered.
+If a microdeletion syndrome or mosaicism is suspected, before sending the specimen please call Quest Genomics Client Services at 1.866.GENE.INFO (1.866.436.3463) to talk with a genetic science specialist to best assure the correct tests are ordered.

 Yes.
 Maternal Cell Contamination Study, STR Analysis (test code 10262) can be used to test for maternal cell contamination.
 A maternal blood specimen is needed for this test.
-Ideally, the maternal specimen would be submitted with the prenatal specimen.
-If you are considering adding this test to a completed prenatal case, please call Quest Genomics Client Services at 866-GENE-INFO to speak with a genetic counselor.
+Please call Quest Genomics Client Services at 866-GENE-INFO to add a MCC to an existing result.